gkrsman/django-url-params/README.rst

 Django URL params
 =================

-Django-url-params is a reusable Django application allowing users to keep URL parameters during redirection.
+Django-url-params is a reusable Django module allowing users to keep URL parameters during redirection.
 It can be used for UTM parameters https://en.wikipedia.org/wiki/UTM_parameters or any other URL parameter.
 Especially when you need to use django redirect.